NouemanKHAL/GeekCode/README.md

-# HashYourName v1.0
+# GeekCode v1.0
-Writes your name in console and exports it to a .txt file with # character
+Write anything in the console and it will print it and export it to a .txt file with # ( only one supported for now ) character

-v1.0 : - Spaces not supported yet.

 ### Example ###
 ![alt text](https://i.imgur.com/Jr41h4N.png)

+### Goals in mind :
+* Supporting essential alphanumeric characters.
+* Including keywords to draw some patterns / shapes.
+* Supporting different characters representation beside #